Smartlist-App/API/README.md

 # API
-API functionality for Smartlist
-Because transparency is cool 😎
+API functionality for Smartlist because transparency is cool 😎